BrentLab/TFA-evaluation/README.md

 # TFA-evaluation

-Code that evaluates inferred TFA values according to three metrics described in
+Code that evaluates inferred TFA values according to three metrics described in Ma&Brent 2020

 1. Fraction of TFs who are predicted to change activity in the *correct direction*
 2. *Median rank* percentile of perturbed TF in each sample with a known perturbation